 "Here we met, agree with him — have a contract with him with signatures, with seals...
 That is enough to start the withdrawal process...
 Then ratification in parliament, a referendum in several months, and then changes to the Constitution," Zelensky explained.

 In addition, Zelensky confirmed a number of informal contacts between Ukraine and Russia.
 In particular, he was asked about the participation of Russian oligarch Roman Abramovich.
-Zelensky noted that Abramovich was indeed in the humanitarian subgroup on the Russian side and helped organize a humanitarian corridor from Mariupol and deliver aid there — but this attempt failed.
+Zelensky noted that Abramovich was indeed in the humanitarian subgroup on the Russian side and organize a humanitarian corridor from Mariupol and deliver aid there — but this attempt failed.